Three Songs For a City

-In late 1997 we were commissioned by Mark Dunbar, the conductor of Canto Coro to write a piece for the choir for their 1998 season, to accompany Canto Para Una Semilla, a work by the Chilean composer Luis Advis, setting poems by Violeta Parra.
+In late 1997 we were commissioned by Mark Dunbar, the conductor of Canto Coro to write a piece for their 1998 season to accompany Canto Para Una Semilla, a work by the Chilean composer Luis Advis, setting poems by Violeta Parra.

 We wrote Three Songs for a City over the summer of 1998, including initial drafts made while camping on the beach at Evans Head.

 In Three Songs for a City we were very happy to have the opportunity to explore some of the issues that we had been thinking about for a long time; the contradictory feelings we have about our own city of Brisbane, (‘Sounds of a Town’), the experiences of migration and feeling ‘at home’ (‘Últimas Golondrinas’) and specifically to write a song (‘Brisbane Barrio’) for those workers at a factory who had the courage to fight racism in their workplace.